 Discovery Green Park in Downtown Houston, Texas

-What a perfect name and description for a large set-aside public park in the heart of a large city filled with tall edifices and lots of concrete…that being Discovery Green.
+What a perfect name and description for a large set-aside public park called Discovery Green Park.
+It is located in the heart of a large city filled with tall edifices and lots of concrete..
 Join us for an introductory tour of our impressions and photos taken one day.

-Houston, Texas has been blessed by the foresight of people who seized the opportunity to secure land for public use in the heart of this downtown metropolis when it became available and made it into a pleasurable and multi-use park space for not only visitors to this fair city, but residents as well.
+Houston, Texas is blessed by the foresight of people who seized the opportunity to secure land for public use in the heart of this downtown metropolis when it became available.
 Discovery Green’s address is 1500 McKinney Street, Houston, Texas 77010.
-This almost 12-acre park sits directly across the street from the George R. Brown Convention Center, and that is what first drew us there to see its beauty in person.
-My husband and I were attending the Italian Style Expo at the Convention Center, and after exiting, we meandered a bit through the park.
+This almost 12-acre park sits directly across the street from the George R. Brown Convention Center.

-Although the temperature was hot, the Discovery Green Park was being thoroughly enjoyed that day as it is most days from what we routinely view on our local television news channels.
-Discovery Green is a well-utilized public park on the east side of downtown Houston.
+Discovery Green Park is a well-utilized public park on the east side of downtown Houston.
 I had my digital camera and decided to record some of the images as my husband, and I strolled through this beautiful downtown park for the first time.

 Coming out of the George R. Brown Convention Center, the first prominent sculpture that arrests one’s attention is the colorful and abstract piece of art titled Monument Au Fantome by Jean Dubuffet.
-Over a stainless steel base, this fiberglass medium is colorfully painted, and it took several years to finish this intriguing creation (1969 – 1971).
+Over a stainless steel base, this fiberglass medium is colorfully painted.
+It took several years to finish this intriguing creation (1969 – 1971).
 It used to grace another spot in downtown Houston but was generously donated and moved to this park when Discovery Green opened in the year 2008.
-Art lovers and visitors can walk around and even through the middle of this sculpture enjoying it up close and personal.
+Art lovers and visitors can walk around and even through the middle of this sculpture, enjoying it up close and personal.

 The Jones Lawn